For EJBCA Software as a Service (SaaS), subscribe through Azure Marketplace and access the EJBCA SaaS in Keyfactor's environment.

 - SuperAdmin Enrollment Code: Create a new password that will be used to retrieve and password protect the superadmin.p12 file that is used to access the EJBCA Administration interface.

 - Add Source IP: This IP range is allowed access to the EJBCA system.
 Simply google "What is my IP" or add the CIDR based address block to that will be allowed to access the EJBCA installation.
 This should be the external IP address you are using to access the internet and not an internal NAT'd IP.
 If unsure, enter "0.0.0.0/0" to change this later.
 This will allow all IPs access to the web pages of the EJBCA PKI, but not access to the admin portion of the system (this requires the SuperAdmin certificate).

-After completion, you are redirected to the EJBCA SaaS portal.
-For more information, see Navigating EJBCA SaaS Portal.
+- You are redirected to the EJBCA SaaS portal.

 The Retrieve Superadmin Credentials panel links can later be accessed from the EJBCA SaaS portal EJBCA Links page, see Navigating EJBCA SaaS Portal.